MicrosoftDocs/ATADocs/ATADocs/DeployUse/ata-configuration-file.md

 ---
 # required metadata

-title: Export and Import ATA Configuration | Microsoft ATA
+title: Export and Import ATA Configuration | Microsoft Docs
 description: How to export and import the ATA configuration.
 keywords:
 author: rkarlin